BThvedt/react-graphql-nginx-docker-starter/README.md

 ```
 Bingo!
 After everything starts you should be able to navigate to the urls you set up and see 'fooapp' and 'barapp' and you should be able to sign in and out of each.
 Because the auth is using cookies, singing into one app will sign you into both, but each one has an example of a route that's protected on the front and back end available only to 'foouser' or 'baruser'.

-## Development
+## Development - as it stands
-First, make a new repo of your own, push the starter code to it, and now you've got your own project.
-Each react app can be run in development mode wtih ```npm start``` inside their respective root folders and you can also go into the api gateway folder and run ```node server```  (or more preferbilly with nodemon if you install that) to spin that up.
-You do kinda gotta go into the folders and all the files and change the names to what you want.
+Make a new repo, push the starter code to it.
+Each react app can be run in development mode wtih ```npm start``` inside their respective root folders and you can also go into the api gateway folder and run ```node server```  (or install nodemon and ues that).
+It would be necessary to go into the folders and all the files and change the names to what you want.
 In development mode, the auth switches from cookie based to tolken based to make authenticated queries easier, and the graphql playgrond can be accessed at localhost:9000 when the gateway is running.
-The apps run at localhost:3000 and localhost:4000 when you start them up.
+The apps run at localhost:3000 and localhost:4000 when started up.

 ## Deployment
-I am using Amazon Lightsail - an easy to use hosting service.
-I believe that this can be spun up and pretty heavily scaled with only basic services like this.
-So to deploy, go get an AWS account, configure a domain and some subdomains, go into lightsail, create a static IP, and then get ready to start up.
-If you want HTTPS you'll have to configure a load-balancer and point your domain at that, but it's easy to do on Lightsail and Amazon has a blog on how to do it.
+Designed to be uses with Amazon lighsail.
+To deploy, go to AWS account, configure a domain and some subdomains in route53, go into lightsail, create a static IP, and then get ready to start it up.
+If you want HTTPS I'm doing it with a load balancer, but there's other ways to configure HTTPS for lightsail with certbot there's like blogs and stuff on it

-When you start up your instance, choose Ubuntu 16.06 and copy the contents of the lightsail-startup-script.sh file into the section where it says startup script.
-Change the lines where it exports variables to your own values like this:
+When starting up the instance, choose Ubuntu 16.06 and copy the contents of the lightsail-startup-script.sh file into the section where it says startup script.
+Change the lines where it exports variables to use whatever values like this:
 ```
 FOOAPP_URL=domainnamehere.com
 BARAPP_URL=barapp.domainnamehere.com